-Tennessee State University is a comprehensive, co-educational university that offers 38 bachelor’s degrees and 25 master’s degrees.
-The school is organized through the following colleges, schools, and programs:
+Tennessee State University is a comprehensive, co-educational university that offers associate's, bachelor’s, master's, and doctoral degrees from the following colleges and schools:

 - Agriculture, Human, and Natural Sciences